The-going/evlproject/content/dovetail/porting/arch.md

 setting up the interrupt pipelining machinery early at kernel boot.
 {{% /notice %}}

+#### Since kernel v5.10-rc6

+Since v5.10-rc6, the ARM and arm64 implementations assign a common interrupt descriptor to each IPI, therefore we need no synthetic interrupt domain for that purpose anymore.

 ### Short of IPI vectors?
 Multiplex!

-The main issue you may face with these requirements stands in the limitation your hardware may have with respect to the number of distinct IPI signals available from the interrupt controller.
+Your hardware may be limited with respect to the number of distinct IPI signals available from the interrupt controller.
 Typically, the ARM generic interrupt controller (aka _GIC_) available with the Cortex CPU series provides 16 distinct IPIs, half of which should be reserved to the firmware, which leaves only 8 IPIs available to the kernel.
-Since all of them are already in use for in-band work in the mainline implementation, we are short of available IPI vectors for adding the two additional signals we need.
+Since all of them are already in use for in-band work in the mainline implementation, we are short of available IPI vectors for adding the two additional interrupts we need.
 For this reason, the Dovetail ports for ARM and ARM64 have reshuffled the way IPI signaling is implemented.

-Before this rework, a 1:1 mapping exists between the logical IPI numbers used by the kernel to refer to inter-processor messages, and the physical, so-called _SGI_ numbers which stands for [Software Generated Interrupts](http://infocenter.arm.com/help/index.jsp?topic=/com.arm.doc.den0024a/CEGIDCIC.html):
+In the upstream kernel implementation, a 1:1 mapping exists between the logical IPI numbers used by the kernel to refer to inter-processor messages, and the physical, so-called _SGI_ numbers which stands for [Software Generated Interrupts](http://infocenter.arm.com/help/index.jsp?topic=/com.arm.doc.den0024a/CEGIDCIC.html):

 |      IPI Message     |        Logical IPI number            |  Physical SGI number |